system-software-2024/homework3/write-up.md

 Kernel Configuration
 ---

-We change the preemption model to **Voluntary Kernel Preemption (Desktop)**.
-This avoids problems related to RCU stalls since **Preemptible Kernel** will also select `CONFIG_PREEMPT_RCU` which will cause problems if real-time tasks do not give up their CPUs.
+We change the preemption model to **Voluntary Kernel Preemption (Desktop)** (CONFIG_PREEMPT_VOLUNTARY).
+This avoids RCU's CPU stalls warning since **Preemptible Kernel** (CONFIG_PREEMPT) will also enable CONFIG_PREEMPT_RCU which will cause problems if real-time tasks do not give up their CPUs.

+For further details, please see <https://www.kernel.org/doc/Documentation/RCU/stallwarn.txt>

+We can also observe RCU's CPU stalls warning when using Linux's built-in rt scheduler with RT throttling disabled.

 ![img](kconfig.png)

+`checkpatch.pl` Warning Related to `printk`
+---

+It seems that `checkpatch.pl` always warns if we use `printk`.
+We used a macro to wrap the `printk` in our implementation to minimize the number of warnings.
+However, we still need to use `printk` as it is a good tool to trace our scheduler behavior and this is essential to conduct our experiments.
+We also find that there are many uses of `printk`s in `kernel/sched/core.c`.

+The suggestion that  `checkpatch.pl` provides is to use the function (which wraps `printk`) that the subsystem which our code belongs to provided.
+However, it seems that the scheduler subsystem do not provide their own `printk` equivalent functions.

 Implementation Details
 ---